BigO96/OregonCampusMap/README.md

 The Oregon Athletics page features a schedule overview of each Mens & Womens Sports

 The infomation comes from a GoDucks iCal subscription.
-The App using, custom code written by me, fetches the data and features it on the app.
-The data is updated and accurate without maintenance
+The App fetches the data and features the updated and accurate information without maintenance